Falsely Claiming UI Benefits: Is It Unemployment Insurance Fraud?

 What Happens When You Falsely Claim Unemployment Benefits?

-Falsely claiming UI benefits is considered to be Unemployment fraud and can lead to serious penalties and consequences.
+Making fake unemployment claims is considered to be Unemployment fraud and can lead to serious penalties and consequences.
 The penalties can range from monetary fines, penalty weeks of unemployment to serving a prison term.

-Irrespective of whether the person commits unemployment benefits intentionally, unknowingly, or even if it is a clerical error, the amount needs to be repaid to the state’s labor office.
+Irrespective of whether the person commits unemployment benefits fraud intentionally, unknowingly, or even if it is a clerical error, the amount needs to be repaid to the state’s labor office.
 The labor office sends the concerned person a benefits overpayment notice that contains the details of how much unemployment benefits they owe the state.
 The details for repayment differ from one state to the other.
 If the person does not repay the money in time or set up a payment plan, the debt is transferred to a collection agency and may also show on one’s credit card report.

 Certain states assess penalty weeks to people who indicate an intention to defraud the unemployment insurance plan.
 Penalty weeks refer to the weeks of unemployment benefits that the person may qualify for at any given point in future but will not be receiving it as a punishment for over collecting the benefits in the past.
 This system differs from benefits repayment in numerous cases.
 In penalty weeks, the person first pays back what he/she has fraudulently collected and then serves several weeks of unemployment without payment.

-In a case where the state labor department has discovered that a person has intentionally set out to defraud the unemployment program, he/she can face a criminal prosecution for it.
+In instances where the state labor department has discovered that a person has intentionally set out to defraud the unemployment program, he/she can face a criminal prosecution for it.
 In such a situation, the case goes to criminal court where a judge reviews the evidence of the case against the accused to establish whether he/she is guilty of the intent of UI fraud.
-If the judge finds the crime to be severe and warrants it, the person may be assessed a monetary fine.
+If the judge finds the crime to be severe and warrants it, the person may be given a monetary fine.
 The fine does not include repaying the overdrawn benefits, and it to be paid to the court.

 Cases Where People Have Been Caught with Unemployment Insurance Fraud